 Profile of a surface is the 3D version of profile of a line.
 The difference between them is that profile of a surface would cover the entire required surface, making sure that every point falls in the tolerance zone, not just at a cross-section.

 When used without datums, Profile of a line can also be thought to be similar to flatness or cylindricity as these symbols are only more specific versions of the profile of a surface symbol.
 When used with datums, profile can mimic all the orientation symbols (perpendicularity, parallelism, angularity) and even control the location and size of a feature or surface.
 All of these tolerance symbols specify how much a surface of any geometric shape can vary from its true form.
 All of these symbols have a tolerance zone existing of parallel surfaces surrounding the measured profile.

-Profile is the catch-all symbol for surface control in GD&T. If it cannot be controlled with another symbol, profile is your best bet.
+Profile is the catch-all symbol for surface control in Geometric Dimensioning and Tolerancing.
+If it cannot be controlled with another symbol, profile is your best bet.
 When used with datums it can control every aspect of a feature’s geometry which includes size, location, orientation, and form.

 Profile of a surface can be used for advanced curved surfaces, such as when a surface curves in multiple axes at once.
 Commonly, casted parts call out surface profile when the surface is curved to control the amount of variation.
 Other uses could be an airplane wing, complex surfacing designs in automotive engineering, each requiring to fit between two parallel surfaces of the same shape to ensure the profiles are always consistent.
 Both profile of a line or profile of a surface can be called out on such surfaces, however, surface profile is more common.